Interactive film: Interactive films in the internet era

 With the advent of YouTube annotations in 2008, a series of five Interactive Adventures were created by Chad, Matt & Rob that utilized the annotations to tell interactive stories that allowed the user to guide the narrative.
 The series included The Time Machine, The Murder, The Birthday Party, The Teleporter, and The Treasure Hunt.
 Annotations were removed from YouTube in 2019, which makes many of these videos unable to be interacted with.

 In the 2010s, streaming services like Netflix started to grow in popularity and sophistication.
 By 2016, Netflix had started experimenting with interactive works aimed at children, including an animated version of Puss in Boots and an adaption of Telltale's Minecraft: Story Mode.
 Netflix's first major interactive film with live-action scenes was Black Mirror: Bandersnatch, a film in the Black Mirror anthology series and released in December 2018.
 Netflix worked with Black Mirror's creator Charlie Brooker to develop a narrative that took advantage of the interactive format, while developing their own tools to improve caching of scenes and management of the film's progression to use on future projects.
+In 2020 Netflix released an interactive television special of the long standing Carmen Sandiego interactive media with Carmen Sandiego: To Steal or Not to Steal.
+In 2022, another interactive short released by Netflix, called Cat Burglar, which is an interactive trivia cartoon, where the viewer plays a cat burglar named Rowdy who is trying to steal a valuable artwork from a museum which is being protected by security guard dog named Peanut and must answer the correct questions in order to progress through the story.